Sourabh-50/F13_AWS_Cloud_Internship/Certifications/readme.txt

-certifications earned over the course of internship
+list of certifications earned over the course of internship